-The fact that this workbench has over 600 positive reviews online speaks for itself, but it takes our number one spot for its versatility, supportive structure, and compact design.
+The fact that this workbench has thousands of positive reviews online speaks for itself, but it takes our number one spot for its versatility, supportive structure, and compact design.
 It's also one of the most affordable and portable workbenches out there—it can be folded and unfolded when needed for quick projects or jobs at other work sites.

 The Pegasus Multi-Function Work Table is loaded with other great features, too.
 It quickly converts from a sawhorse that can take up to 1,000 pounds of weight to a worktable that can hold a hefty 300 pounds.
 The legs lock so that the tabletop won’t sway as you saw or build.
-The Pegasus comes with two quick clamps and four clamp dogs that are mounted onto the 725 square inch tabletop.
+The Pegasus comes with two quick clamps and four clamp dogs that are mounted onto the 775-square-inch table top.
 It snaps shut to a slim 5 inches in depth and 32 inches in height.
 The plastic stand is reinforced with aluminum for a sturdy structure.

 A portable workbench should be lightweight enough to move from place to place easily while also sturdy enough to handle heavy duty use wherever it may land.
 This adjustable workbench folds up to a compact carrying case with sturdy handles for easy access in the garage for weekend hobbyists or as a travel workbench for professionals.